tunogya/cielago/README.md

 [![Node.js Package](https://github.com/tunogya/cielago/actions/workflows/npm-publish.yml/badge.svg?event=release)](https://github.com/tunogya/cielago/actions/workflows/npm-publish.yml)

-Cielago is a cli tool for twitter space.
-It can run a listener for twitter space and export data to csv file.
+Welcome to cielago, a powerful and convenient CLI tool for downloading Twitter Space audience information.
+With this tool, you can easily gather data about your audience and make the most of your Twitter Space experience, all without ever having to log in to Twitter.

 ## Highlights

-- No need to log in to Twitter.
+- **No Login Required**: With cielago, you can download Twitter Space audience information without ever having to log in to Twitter.
+This means you can access your data more securely and easily, without risking your privacy.
-- Local storage for twitter space data.
+- **Local and Secure**: The data you download with cielago is stored locally on your machine, giving you complete control and privacy over your information.
-- Export data to csv file.
+- **Powerful and Convenient**: cielago is a powerful and easy-to-use CLI tool that makes it simple to gather the information you need about your Twitter Space audience.

 ## Background

-- Twitter do not have REST API to get data from twitter space.
+- Twitter do not have any free API to get those data of twitter space.
 - Twitter graphQL API only use for Twitter app.

 ## Install